Frequently Asked Questions

 7. Who can attend AKU-ISMC's academic programmes?

 The Institute recruits students from all over the world, and like other AKDN institutions, is non-denominational.
 Admission to its academic programmes is based strictly on merit.
 Diversity in this respect is central to achieving the Institute's goals.
-In 2006, 15 students representing 9 different nationalities were accepted to the MA in Muslim Cultures.
-In 2007, 10 students representing 7 different nationalities were accepted.
-For more information about the Institute's current students, please click here.

 For more information about entry to the MA in Muslim Cultures, please click here.